AadiSubramanya/cryptonite_TP2_aadisubramanya/picoCTF/Forensics/tunn3l v1s10n.md

 - step 1

 ```
 I put the given unknown file into a hex editor and found out that its header contains BM, which means it was a bit map file.
+I renamed it to a .bmp file accordingly.
 ```
 ![image](https://github.com/user-attachments/assets/e74561bf-6b96-4b65-9c32-6d0e9de45a3e)